-At Riverston School, French is taught from Pre-School to Year 11.
+At Riverston School, French is taught from Year 7 to Year 11.

 The aim of the department is to create an environment in which all pupils can achieve their potential academically.
 The use of interactive activities in lessons helps to further enhance learning and teaching in a fun way.

 In our teaching we set out to develop the pupils’ ability to communicate effectively in French as well as providing an insight into the French culture and history.